Improving Automated Driving through POMDP Planning with Human Internal States: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{here} are many criteria that an autonomous vehicle may be judged by, but two of the most important are safety and efficiency.
 Unfortunately, safety and efficiency often oppose one another.
 Our hypothesis is that planning techniques that consider \emph{internal states} such as intentions and dispositions of other drivers can simultaneously improve safety and efficiency.
-An important concept for investigating this hypothesis is the distinction between \emph{epistemic} uncertainty that can be reduced through learning and \emph{aleatory} uncertainty which cannot be reduced with any kind of knowledge.
-Though much of the uncertainty in autonomous driving is practically aleatory, it is reasonable to classify internal state uncertainty as epistemic.
+An important concept for investigating this hypothesis is the distinction between \emph{epistemic} uncertainty that can be reduced with Bayesian reasoning about observations and \emph{aleatoric} uncertainty that is fundamentally random.
+This work evaluates the benefit of modeling internal states with an epistemic uncertainty framework.

-The partially observable Markov decision process (POMDP) framework provides a way to formulate a planning problem that considers both epistemic and aleatory uncertainty.
-Many researchers have explored human behavior POMDPs in autonomous driving scenarios (e.g. \cite{hubmann2018automated,sadigh2016leverage,schmerling2017multimodal,bouton2017belief}).
-This work aims to provide insight into the following questions in the context of a challenging freeway multiple lane change scenario (\cref{fig:pomcpow}):\footnote{These questions have been approached in a previous preliminary investigation \cite{sunberg2017value}, but this study builds upon it significantly by considering a more realistic success criterion, using a POMDP algorithm that is qualitatively more capable, and investigating performance degradation when the planner has an inaccurate model.}
+The partially observable Markov decision process (POMDP) framework provides a way to formulate a planning problem that considers both epistemic uncertainty in the form of incomplete knowledge of the state and aleatoric uncertainty in the form of noise in individual state transition and observation outcomes~\cite{sabbadin2007purely}.
+Many researchers have explored human behavior POMDPs in autonomous driving scenarios (e.g. \cite{hubmann2018automated,sadigh2016leverage,schmerling2017multimodal,bouton2017belief,ulbrich2013probabilistic}).
+This work aims to provide insight into the following questions in the context of a challenging freeway multiple lane change scenario (\cref{fig:pomcpow}):